Saw poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This indicates the protagonist's commitment to Gordon attempts to cut through his chain with the hacksaw and realizes the saws are meant for their feet, not the chains.
 Active choice to commit to finding another way out., moving from reaction to action.

 The Collapse moment at 77 minutes (74% through) represents the emotional nadir.
 Here, The clock strikes 6:00.
 Gordon's wife and daughter are attacked by Zep.
-Gordon believes his family is dead, reaching absolute despair - the whiff of death., demonstrates the protagonist at their lowest point.
+Gordon believes his family is dead, reaching absolute despair - the whiff of death., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 82% of the runtime.
 Gordon saws off his foot and shoots Adam, seemingly completing Jigsaw's game.
 The realization that following instructions might save his family drives the finale., demonstrating the transformation achieved throughout the journey.